Date Joined: July 3, 2020

 Local theater.
 Fringe festivals.
 Opera.
 Symphonic music

 "Cute" or childish items, 'kawaii', and the like.
-I don't want 'reward' stickers (even for my grandkids)
+No 'reward' stickers (even for my grandkids)

 Glitter.
 Seriously.
 NO LOOSE GLITTER! (irridescent ink, etc, is OK if the glitter will not come off)

-Overly 'girly' items (unless made specifically for my daughter or granddaughter)
+Overly 'girly' items (specifically requested for my daughter or granddaughter)

 Makeup/bath/body products (skin is too sensitive, fragrances often give me migraines)